 Q: What happens when an item is recalled from me?
 Back to Top

 You will receive a recall notice from the library asking you to return the item to the library within 7 days from the day the recall notice was generated.
-Fines are levied on overdue recalled items at $2.00/day.
+Fees are levied on overdue recalled items at $2.00/day.